hazelcast/hazelcast-csharp-client/doc/dev/doc/migratingFrom3.md

 Version 4 of the Hazelcast .NET client has been massively refactored in order to benefit from the asynchronous features of the C# language.
 For instance, its low-level networking stack relies on Microsoft's [System.IO.Pipelines](https://docs.microsoft.com/en-us/dotnet/standard/io/pipelines) library.
 This is the high-performance library that is used, for instance, to power the Kestrel web server.
 It is constantly improved, as it is the foundation of all high-performance networking in .NET Core 3.x (and the upcoming .NET Core 5.x).

+The *concepts* however have not changed much.

+## Threading, Async and Tasks

 Threading has been greatly simplified and now entirely relies on the async/await pattern.
 In the current version of the code, all tasks run on the default task scheduler, and there is no limit on, for instance, the amount of concurrent tasks.
 All tasks run on the default .NET ThreadPool and the default Task scheduler.
 Depending on feedback, we could consider using custom Task schedulers and/or thread pools.

-The *concepts* however have not changed much.

 ## Configuration